 - Two metal rings, about 3/4″ to 1″ in diameter

 - Glue (I used Aleene’s Original “Tacky” Glue)

 - Ruler (I used a Dritz Super Seamer Ruler)

 - A way to cut your cardstock (I use a Cricut Explore Air 2)

-- Cut files (available free from my resource library—get the password to the library by subscribing (free) to my blog in the window below).
+- Cut files (available free from my resource library—get the password to the library by subscribing (free) with the form at the bottom of this post).

 Note About the Cut Files: I designed the cut files with score lines for easier folding, but when you upload the files into Cricut Design Space, the score lines will appear as cut lines and you’ll need to select them and change them to score lines.
 If you don’t have a scoring stylus, or can’t figure out which lines to change into score lines, you can download the “No Scores” version of the cut file and use that instead.
 If you are prepared to score, get the normal version of my cut files — you can watch my video to see exactly how to change the cut lines back into score lines before you cut them out.